-There are many advantages to home cooking your dog’s meals.
+There are many advantages to home-cooked your dog’s meals.
 You have the peace of mind of knowing exactly what your dog is eating.
-No preservatives, additives, by-products or ingredients you can’t name.
+No preservatives, additives, by-products, or ingredients you can’t name.

 There is also the human-grade taste factor.
 This is sure to be much more enticing for picky eaters than standard dry dog food.
 The third benefit is freshness.
 Even if you meal prep and freeze for added convenience, your dog’s diet is likely to be one of the freshest around.

-However, there are serious considerations to make when switching your dog to a homecooked meal plan.
+However, there are serious considerations to make when switching your dog to a home-cooked meal plan.
 Firstly, cost and inconvenience are likely to be higher than most options.
-For some pet parents, however, they are willing to put in the work.
+Some pet parents, however, are willing to put in the work.
 That’s great!
 But well intentions don’t necessarily lead to the most nutritious diet.
 It’s important you have complete information before moving forward with home-prepared meals.

 Just like with a raw diet, you should never make a drastic change in your pet’s food without consulting with your veterinarian.
 They can look over your meal plan and determine whether you are providing all the essential nutrients your dog needs to thrive.
 Dr. Harvey’s Veg-to-Bowl Fine Ground Dog Food, which we mentioned above, can be a great addition to home-prepared meals to ensure proper nutrients.